 Don’t add “Sent from my phone”

-In this article, we gathered the best email etiquette rules for business every professional should follow.
-Once you use them properly in your everyday email communication and get no reply, at least you know it is not because of your poor email etiquette.
+This article gathered the best email etiquette rules for business that every professional should follow.
+Once you use them correctly in your everyday email communication and get no reply, at least you know it is not because of your poor email etiquette.